AdaCore/learn/content/courses/advanced-ada/chapters/expressions.rst

 Declare Expressions
 -------------------

-So far, we've seen expressions that make use of existing objects.
-Sometimes, we might want to declare constant objects that we can use in an expression.
+So far, we've seen expressions that make use of existing objects declared outside of the expression.
+Sometimes, we might want to declare constant objects inside the expression, so we can use them locally in the expression.
+Similarly, we might want to rename an object and use the renamed object in an expression.
-Similarly, we might want to rename an object and use it in an expression.
 In those cases, we can use a declare expression.

 A declare expression allows for declaring or renaming objects within an
 expression: